InspireGroupNZ/chameleon-test/README_ALEXANDER_GARBER.md

 end
 ```

-The consequence of `t.string content` not including `null: false` is demonstrated in the file *NOTES_ADDENDUM.md* in RSpec, cURL, and the Rails Console.
+The consequence of `t.string content` not including `null: false` is demonstrated in the file *README_ALEXANDER_GARBER_ADDENDUM.md* in RSpec, cURL, the Rails Console, and the Dev Tools Network history.

-#### FIX Part 1: Database Migration
+#### Attempted Fix: Database Migration

 `generate` a migration: